 To obtain this transformation, two predictors are simply multiplied.
 The graphs below show two predictors (irradiation and temperature) as well as their interaction.

-TIM does not need trend variable by default because it usually relies on using time lags of the target variable itself which carries the changing trend information within.
+TIM does not need a trend variable by default, because it usually relies on using time lags of the target variable itself, which carries the changing trend information within.
 However, sometimes it might be interesting to amplify this effect even more or use it when time lags of the target cannot be used.
 The step of the trend may be Second, Minute, Hour, Day, Month or Year.
 The values are constant in the dictionary during this step period.
 TIM only selects trends with the most suitable steps.

 Including an intercept in a model is very easy to do, but can greatly improve performance.
 This is done by including a vector that is used to express the mean of the target variable and help the modeling process.